SeldonIO/seldonio.github.com/prediction-example.md

 run_prediction_microservice.sh iris-xgboost-example seldonio/iris_xgboost 1.0 test
 {% endhighlight %}

 The script will use the seldon-cli to update the "test" client to add the microservice as a runtime algorithm.
+Check with ```kubectl get pods -l name=iris-xgboost-example``` that the pod running the mircroservice is running.

 # Serve Predictions<a name="predictions"></a>